 - We are relevant to today’s girls because we listen to them and constantly evolve and adapt what we offer them without losing what makes us uniquely us.

 We give girls a voice and they decide what they want to do.
 Whether it’s camping, canoeing, organising a fashion show or saving the environment, our members work together to make things happen!

 Rainbows is our section for girls aged five to seven.Read More

 Being a Rainbow is all about learning, developing self-confidence and building friendships.
 Rainbows are encouraged to learn about working together and being kind and considerate to others, and also to think about the wider world.
-Although Rainbows do sometimes do badges and challenges, the main focus is on having lots of fun!
+The main focus is on having lots of fun!